 - Words and Images

 - The Waste Land and Its Contexts (Project Seminar)

 - Translation and World Literature

-Modern and contemporary poetry and poetics, U.S. literature, intertextuality studies, poetry and pedagogy, reader response theory, creative writing, and literary translation
+Poetry and poetics, American literature, intertextuality studies, peace studies, poetry and pedagogy, reader response theory, creative writing, literary translation